Travel Carbon Footprint Calculator

 CO2 emissions per passenger-km (approximate averages):

-- Long-haul flight (over 1,500 km): 195 g CO2e/km — more efficient per km but the total distance makes the impact very high
+- Long-haul flight (over 1,500 km): 195 g CO2e/km, more efficient per kilometre, though the sheer distance makes the trip total far higher

 - Economy class vs business class: Business uses 2.7× more carbon due to seat space allocation